Tag: London catering companies

 Who: Holly & Will | When: September 2020 | Where: Chelsea Town Hall

-We knew we wanted an Italian theme running through the meal, as our very initial plans after getting engaged was to hold the wedding in Italy (Thank god we didn’t!).
-We also felt that, because it was a small event, a sharing meal would work best, as it encourages interaction and connects people, and Italian food lends itself perfectly to the sharing concept.
-Kalm Kitchen took our ideas and created a completely bespoke vegetarian menu for us and it was perfect!
-We felt so comfortable in the teams hands so really let them run with it.
+We wanted an Italian theme running through the meal, as our very initial plans after getting engaged was to hold the wedding in Italy (Thank god we didn’t!).
+We also felt that, because it was a small event, a sharing meal would work best.
+It encourages interaction and connects people, and Italian food lends itself perfectly to the sharing concept.
+Kalm Kitchen took our ideas and created a completely bespoke vegetarian menu for us.
+It was perfect!
+We felt so comfortable in the hands of the team so really let them run with it.

 We had a bespoke Kalm Kitchen sharing pavlova for dessert, which doubled up as our wedding cake.
 It was just incredible.

 We kept it simple with a bespoke Kalm Kitchen drinks package.
 For the canapé reception we had Prosecco with optional Aperol or Creme de Cassis upgrades, and some bottles of Corona (very fitting).
 We had red and white wine for the meal and the Kalm Kitchen team made delicious Espresso Martinis and Margaritas for an after dinner “Cocktail Hour”

 We followed Kalm Kitchen’s advice with the table styling.
 Being a living room, the table surroundings were quite ‘busy’, so we kept the table decor simple and neutral, with potted Italian herbs rather than flowers for decoration.
 The styling worked perfectly in the surroundings and was complemented by fairy lights galore.